BertusVanZyl/txt2obj/Readme.md

 dotnet add package txt2obj
 ```

-The package targets .NET 8.0 and depends only on `Newtonsoft.Json`.
+The package targets .NET 8.0 and depends only on the .NET runtime.

 ## Quick Start